How To Draw A Face Step By Step [Video Tutorial & Pictures Included]

 You should first outline the hairline on the forehead and sides of the face with short strokes of the H pencil, following the natural hair growth pattern.
 Then, start adding volume and texture while moving toward the edges of the hairstyle.

 The amount of detail you add to the hair is entirely up to you.
-For the purpose of this exercise, a general outline will do just fine.

-But when you go back in later to add more detail, think about your character’s personality and match that to their hairstyle.
+Think about your character’s personality and match that to their hairstyle.

 Is your comic book character serious and professional?
 If it is, a slicked-back look might suit it best.
 On the other hand, if you wish to portray a wild and unpredictable character, curls or other types of untamed hairstyles might be the best choice.